 - A concealment garment.
 IDPA stages often simulate self-defense encounters, which require drawing a firearm from concealment.
 Suitable garments include photographer’s / safari vests, jackets, or long tailed shirts.

 - Water and food.
 In the hot months, make sure you bring plenty of water.
 Bringing food is also recommended, but SDPS does have a food vendor that comes to the matches.

 When should I get to the range?

-For your first match, be at the range at 7:00 AM to see Duane Chinnow, SDPS president, or the Match Director (MD) to help set up scenarios, get your gear set up, and sign the release/waiver.
+For your first match, be at the range at 7:00 AM to see the SDPS president or Match Director (MD) to help set up scenarios, get your gear set up, and sign the release/waiver.
 All registration is done in advance through Practiscore.
 Shooting starts as soon as the stages have been set up (this could be as early as 8:00 AM) so if you haven’t checked in by the time we hold the shooter’s meeting we will assume that you are a no-show and your spot in the match may be given away to someone else.

 When and where do I get to put on my gear?

 After arriving at the range and helping set up for the match, you will go to the bay that corresponds with the squad you are on.
 You can put your holster and ammunition holders on your belt there.
 To put your handgun on, you must go to one of the marked safe areas at the range.
 There are only two places you may handle your firearm during the match: at a safe area, or during a course of fire under the direction of a Safety Officer.
 When in a safe area, you may not handle ammunition, but you can handle ammunition anywhere else on the range.
 You can load your magazines, speedloaders/moonclips anywhere on the range except the safe areas.
 The Action Pistol Range of the Sacramento Valley Shooting Center is a COLD range, meaning that you will NOT carry a loaded weapon at anytime except when under the direction of the Safety Officer when it is your turn to shoot a stage.